UNSW-CFRC/whatif-install/README.md

 Clone this repo to an Ansible control server.

+## Set variables
-Check and edit variable values in the inventory file ENV_ORG and corresponding files in the group_vars folder.
+Check and edit variable values in the inventory file `ENV_ORG` and corresponding group vars `group_vars/ORG` and `group_vars/ENV_ORG`.

+Create a new admin password and encrypt it before saving to `group_vars/ENV_ORG`.
+The password may contain only lower case letters and digits, judging from the example passwords in the `/etc/aurin/envision-combined.properties` file:

+`ansible-vault encrypt_string 'PASSWORD'` where PASSWORD is the new password.

+## Key pair
 Use the AWS Console to create a key pair called 'WhatIf' in your AWS EC2 VPN.

 Save the key file and copy it to your Ansible control server as `~/.ssh/WhatIf_ORG_ENV.pem`.

+Make it read-only with `chmod 0600 ~/.ssh/WhatIf_ORG_ENV.pem`.

+## Security certificate
+Generate a security certificate or request it from your network service providers.

-Request a security certificate.
-When provided, copy the certificate and private key files to the Ansible Control server, into the directory roles/install_certificate/files.
+When available, copy the certificate and private key files to the Ansible Control server, into the directory roles/install_certificate/files.

 Install whatif: